 Minor differences in the system diagnostics test exist for Model 1000 with serial numbers < 100,000.
-For more information, see Model 1000 (Serial Numbers <100,000 Only).
+For more information, see Model 1000 (Serial Numbers < 100,000 Only) in the indication specific physician's manual.

 The programming software reports the lead impedance and whether the programmed stimulus was delivered.